justinmahar/react-social-media-embed/README.md

 This will display the Facebook embed centered with a width of `550`.

+For a live example and more options, read the [full documentation for FacebookEmbed](https://justinmahar.github.io/react-social-media-embed/?path=/docs/embeds-facebookembed--main-example).

 #### How do you get a Facebook post URL?

 For the post you'd like to embed, select `⋯` › `Embed` › `Advanced settings` › `Get Code`, then use the `cite` link in the generated `blockquote`.

 See [these instructions which include screenshots](https://github.com/justinmahar/react-social-media-embed/issues/14#issuecomment-1297458134) for more info.

-For a live example and more options, read the [full documentation for FacebookEmbed](https://justinmahar.github.io/react-social-media-embed/?path=/docs/embeds-facebookembed--main-example).
+#### IFrame Support

+For `iframe` support, you can provide `window` and `document` via the `webAPIs` prop.

 ### Instagram